athomasq/athomasq.github.io/categories/hikari/syndicates.md

 * The syndicate lead receives a success fee or "carry" -- typically, 20% of all profits after the initial investment plus all fees have been repaid.

-It's important to note that the success fee is charged on proceeds after all other fees have been paid back.
+The success fee is charged on proceeds after all other fees have been paid back.
 In other words, investors will either pay a success fee on winners, or they will pay the setup and management fee, but they won't pay both.

 <br/>

 **What's a reasonable amount to invest?**

-For most people, cheque size is the result of triangulating between the following imperatives:
+Every investor is different, and every syndicate is different.
+Most people decide their cheque size by balancing three factors:

-* Startups are risky, so you want to diversify your startup exposure across at least 10 different companies, preferably more.
-So your cheque into any one syndicate should be less than 1/10th of your total startup allocation.
-And then you should be prepared to invest in 9 more companies, over a period of time of course.
+* Startups are risky, so you want to diversify your startup exposure across at least 10 different companies.
+So your cheque into any one syndicate should be at most 1/10th of your total startup allocation.
+And then you should be prepared to invest in 9 more companies, over a period of time.

 * At the same time, you don't want your cheque size to be so small that it doesn't move the needle for you -- eg if you invest $100 in a syndicate and it returns 4 times your money, is the $400 of proceeds worth the time, effort, mental bandwidth etc?
-The numbers will differ for every person of course.
+Each investor will have a different view of what returns make it worthwhile for them.

-* You don't want to be too big a proportion (>25%) of any one syndicate.
+* You don't want to be too large a proportion (say >25%) of the funds in any one syndicate.

-Putting it all together, I find that most syndicate investors end up writing cheques between $10k and $50k for each syndicate they back.
-But of course every investor is different, and every syndicate is different.
+Putting it all together, most syndicate investors end up writing cheques between $10k and $50k for each syndicate they back.

 <br/>

 **What's a reasonable expectation around returns?**

-Startups are incredibly risky.
+Technology startups are incredibly risky.
 In fact, most startups fail.
 You should expect many and perhaps most of your startup investments to go to zero.
-This is normal and expected behaviour for any startup portfolio.
+(This is normal and expected behaviour for any startup portfolio.)
 Therefore, you should not invest any money into a syndicate that you are not comfortable losing.

-On the other hand, the startups that succeed, tend to be massive successes.
-It's not uncommon to see the winners return 5x, 10x or more on the money that early investors put in.
+On the other hand, the startups that succeed, can sometimes be massive successes.
+It's possible for the winners to return 5x, 10x or more on the money that early investors put in.
 The bet you're making as a startup investor is that the gains from the small handful of winners will outweigh the losses from the large number of loses.
 (And this is a big reason why it's important to diversify across multiple investments.)

 Also note that startups are extremely illiquid.
 The median time to exit for successful startups is 7 years (and getting longer).
-So you should not expect to have access to your cash for a long time after you invest, no matter how desperately you need it.
+So you should not expect to have access to your cash for a long time after you invest.
 Again, don't invest any money into a syndicate that you are not comfortable losing.

 <br/>

 **What information can I expect after I invest?**

 Not a lot.
 Unlike public companies, startups don't have to report financials or provide updates.
 And candidly, keeping small investors up-to-date on the nuances of company progress isn't always the best use of founder time.
-At best you can expect high-level yearly summaries; at worst, you may hear nothing at all for 5 years and then suddenly wake up to the news of a successful exit and cash in the bank (this has happened to me!).
+At best you can expect high-level yearly summaries; equally, you may hear nothing at all for 5 years and then suddenly wake up to the news of a successful exit and cash in the bank (this has happened to me!).

 <br/>

-**Can I speak to the founder(s) before I invest?**
+**Will I be able to speak to the founder(s) before I invest?**

 Probably not.
 It's not a good use of founder time to pitch individual small-cheque investors; that negates the whole attraction of the syndicate model from their point of view.